 East Siberian Sea:

 Depending on sailing conditions, explore granite towers, tundra, and ancient ceremonial sites along shores where mammoths once roamed.
 The surrounding pack ice is an ideal place to find walruses, polar bears, and other wildlife of the circumpolar north.

 Arrive in the remote city of Nome, Alaska, on the coast of the Bering Sea.
-Disembark to explore the town prior to the charter flight to Anchorage.
+Disembark to explore the town prior to your charter flight to Anchorage.
 In Anchorage transfer to flights home.